rimmington/disquick/pkgs/disquick/doc/mkService.3.md

 * _runtimeDirsMode_:
   The permissions/mode bits of directories created through _runtimeDirs_, as a string in a format accepted by `mkdir`(1).
 Default `"0700"`.

+* _additionalWriteDirs_:
+  Additional directories the service needs write access to.
+Note that this may make accessible directories typically made inaccessible for security hardening.
+The directories will not be automatically created or altered in any way; this argument only permits the possibility of write access.
+Default `[]`.

 * _permitNewPrivileges_:
   If `false`, ensures that the service process and all its children can never gain new privileges and prohibits UID changes of any kind.
 This inhibits the use of setuid executables like `ping`.
 Default `false`.